N-600 – Application for Certificate of Citizenship

 The process of obtaining Certificate of Citizenship starts with filing Form N-600.
 These forms cannot be submitted with errors, omissions, or any falsehoods, and require extensive supporting documentation.
 USCIS is exceptionally strict about these forms.
 Any unchecked box, missing information, or even the wrong pen color (only black is accepted) will lead to a delay or denial.
 You need to submit correct filing fees with your application.
 You can always file the form yourself, but many people make the choice to hire an attorney to ensure the process moves ahead as quickly as possible, without delays or the risk of a rejected application.

 How much does the government charge for filing Form I-600?

 The filing fee is $1,170, and some waivers are available for members of the U.S. Armed Forces, adopted child of a member of the Armed Forces, or veteran.
 USCIS fees change often, therefore it is important to have a knowledgeable attorney handle your application.
 The time and effort that you would spend to redo and resend your application on your own, in the event it was denied, is not worth the hassle and the waste of your valuable time.

 Call Aratta Law Firm Today.

 If you are ready to apply for U.S. citizenship, it is one of the most important legal matters of a lifetime.
 At Aratta Law Firm, we provide guidance, legal counsel, and support to clients who are ready to become U.S. citizens.
-Call us today at (818) 550-1111.
+Call our experienced immigration lawyer today at (818) 550-1111.